 - In time deliveries made

-- Build up of the inventory
+- The build-up of the inventory

 - Inventory in process

-- Percent utilization of machines and workers.
+- Utilization percentage of machines and workers.